Recursive DNS Server Operation Guideline

 - Revision History

-DNS server services for Carnegie Mellon are provided by Computing Services.
+DNS server services for Carnegie Mellon University are provided by Computing Services.
 Campus groups who host their own domain names may need to run their own DNS server services.
 All others should disable DNS server services entirely on their systems.

 If DNS server services are required, recursive DNS should be disabled for all Off-Campus DNS requests.